 - Appointments may be made up to 4 weeks in advance

 - You can book up to four appointments at a time, and may book a maximum of two a week, one a day

 - If you are unable to attend a booked appointment, you must cancel it, using the online booking system, at least two hours in advance of the appointment.

-- Students who fail to appear for two appointments without cancelling may have their Writing Centre privileges revoked and will be required to meet with the Director of Student Services before further appointments may be booked
+- If you fail to appear for two appointments without cancelling, you may have your Writing Centre privileges revoked and be required to meet with the Director of Student Services before further appointments may be booked

 - Only work for UNB Saint John academic courses can be the subject of Writing Centre tutorials; assignments from Saint John College ESL courses cannot be considered

 - Only your work, since you are attending the appointment, can be considered (including group projects to which you are contributing)

 - Tutors cannot predict grades or comment on grades assigned, and cannot fulfill the duties of teaching assistants; specific questions about course content should be directed to the professor or TA